 ApplicationActuator / Surface-mount machine / High precision XY stage / Index table

-Precautions for UseWhen installing, be careful not to apply excessive torque, loads or forces to the inertial body.
+Precautions for UseDo not apply excessive shock or torque to the inertia body.
 Doing so may result in the inertial body detaching.

 Selection Based on Shaft Diameter and Rated TorqueThe area bounded by the shaft diameter and rated torque indicates the selection size.

 Selection ExampleIn case of selected parameters of shaft diameter of φ14 and load torque of 3 N•m, the selected size is XGHW-41C.

 Selection Based on the Rated Output of the Servomotor

 |Servomotor Specifications＊1||Selection Size|